habedi/PracticalMachineLearning/README.md

 * [TensorLy](http://tensorly.org/stable/index.html): A Python Library for efficient Tensor operations
 * [CuPy](https://cupy.chainer.org): A Python matrix library accelerated by Nvidia CUDA, it's also compatible with Numpy's API
 * [Scikit-Multiflow](https://scikit-multiflow.github.io): A Python library for Stream Mining
-* [MLflow](https://mlflow.org/): A software toolbox to manage ML projects' workflow and lifecycle, it aims to make ML software projects easier to implement by providing various helper components for each steps
+* [MLflow](https://mlflow.org/): A software toolbox to manage ML projects' workflow and life-cycle, it aims to make ML software projects easier to implement by providing various helper components for each steps
 * [pyGAM](https://github.com/dswah/pyGAM): A Python module for building Generalized Additive Models (GAMs)
 * [ggplot](http://ggplot.yhathq.com): "ggplot is a plotting system for Python based on R's ggplot2 and the Grammar of Graphics.
 It is built for making professionally looking, plots quickly with minimal code" - ggplot's website
 * [Linkpred](https://github.com/rafguns/linkpred/): A Python package for link prediction on graphs